 - Return to starting position and extend your arms fully out at their sides.
 Circle your arms around to the right like a windmill.

-Your body is warm!
-Now warm up your face and neck.
+Your upper body is warm!
+Now give some attention to your face and neck.

 - Make a big, wide face.
 Open your eyes, mouth, nose, cheeks as far as you can open them.